AbdulrhmanSayedAli/AskFm/README.md

 - see all questions in the feed.
 - answer a question or delete a question.

-## note : you can delete the data folder and all the initial data(users and questions) will be deleted.

 # images :

 ![example 1](https://github.com/AbdulrhmanSayedAli/AskFm/blob/master/images/1.png)